intel/platform-aware-scheduling/telemetry-aware-scheduling/README.md

 ``
 kubectl create secret tls extender-secret --cert /etc/kubernetes/<PATH_TO_CERT> --key /etc/kubernetes/<PATH_TO_KEY> ``
-In order to build and deploy run:
+In order to deploy run:

-``make build && make image && kubectl apply -f deploy/``
+``kubectl apply -f deploy/``

 After this is run TAS should be operable in the cluster and should be visible after running ``kubectl get pods``

+Note: If you want to create the build and the image you can still do it by running ``make build && make image`` This will build locally the image ``tasextender``.
+Once created you may replace it into the deployment [file](https://github.com/intel/platform-aware-scheduling/blob/master/telemetry-aware-scheduling/deploy/tas-deployment.yaml#L28).

 #### Descheduling workloads
 Where there is a descheduling strategy in a policy, TAS will label nodes as violators if they break any of the associated rules.
 In order to deschedule these workloads the [Kubernetes Descheduler](https://github.com/kubernetes-sigs/descheduler) should be used.